 A good choice of boat trips is available from the city centre and Mermaid Quay.

-Choose to spend the day in Cardiff Bay or if you prefer to explore further choose St Fagans National Museum of History (20 minute drive) or The Royal Mint Experience in Llantrisant (30 minute drive) or A Welsh Coal Mining Experience in the Rhondda Heritage Park (30 minute drive).
+Choose to spend the day in Cardiff Bay or if you prefer to explore further choose St Fagans National Museum of History (20 minute drive), The Royal Mint Experience in Llantrisant (30 minute drive) or A Welsh Coal Mining Experience in the Rhondda Heritage Park (30 minute drive).